 The country with the highest rates of organ donation is Spain, with about 33 donors per million people.
 They have a system of presumed consent, where it’s assumed organs will be donated unless the person has lodged an objection.
 They also use donor coordinators in every hospital with ICU facilities.
 The coordinators are specially trained professionals who actively seek potential donors, working closely with the medical teams and relatives of potential donors.

 The donor coordinator approach is being adopted more widely throughout the world, and has been in place in South Australia since the mid-1990s.
-Donation rates in SA are much higher than any other Australian state or territory at more than 20 per million people – roughly double the national average.
+Donation rates in SA were subsequently higher than any other Australian state or territory at more than 20 per million people – roughly double the national average.
+The scheme has been rolled out nationally, and rates have increased in other states.
+In 2012 NT rated highest at 34.1 per million people, followed by Tasmania (29.3) and ACT (20.3).
+NSW was lowest at 12.1 per million.

-The introduction of a presumed consent, or opt-out system, is more controversial, although it’s currently being considered in Western Australia.
+The introduction of a presumed consent, or opt-out system, is more controversial.
 Proponents of the presumed consent system argue it doesn’t result in unwilling relatives being forced to agree to donation, because people who object to their own organs being donated can lodge their objections on a register, and families can object on their behalf.
 And in some presumed-consent countries, such as Spain, relatives are still consulted about organ donation – though they’re asked whether they object to the organ donation, rather than if they agree to it.

 Opponents are concerned that presumed consent undermines the concept of organ donation being a gift, and that it also has the potential to erode trust in doctors who may be perceived to be acting in the interests of potential recipients rather than the patient.